NikhilPatil0024/NikhilPatil0024/README.md

 - 👋 Hi, I’m @NikhilPatil0024
-- 👀 I’m interested in Cyber Security / Linux and Networking as well.
+- 👀 I’m interested in Cyber Security, Linux and Networking.
 - 🌱 I’m currently learning Data Science
 - 📫 How to reach me linkedin.com/in/nikhilpatil0024/